dgunning/MathMastery/docs/learning_plans/unit1/lesson_content/lesson1_guide.md

 ## Next Steps

-Once your teen understands these basics, you can move on to:
+Once you understands these basics, you can move on to:
 1. Function transformations (how changing the equation affects the graph)
 2. Special functions (quadratic, exponential, etc.)
 3. Function operations (adding, subtracting, multiplying functions)

-Remember: The goal is understanding, not memorization.
-If your teen can explain the concepts in their own words and apply them to new situations, they're on the right track!
+**Remember:** The goal is understanding, not memorization.
+If you can explain the concepts in your own words and apply them to new situations, you're on the right track!